Explore New Zealand... one of the best holiday travel destinations for relaxation, activities, and adventure experiences... Aotearoa

 Rate Loop Track Maungatautari Mountain New Zealand

-The Maungatautari New Zealand is a wildlife haven that is now completely predator-free due to predator-proof (even mouse-proof) fence being erected around the entire perimeter of the mountain.
+The Maungatautari site is a wildlife haven that is now completely predator free due to a pest-free (even mouse-proof) fence being erected around the entire perimeter of the mountain.
+The longest fence of its kind in the world.
 We were really looking forward to the next days walk.

 Because we didn't have very much time, out of the several walks available, we decided to do the shorter Rata Loop Track inside one of the pest-free enclosures.

 The Rata Loop Track walk includes the aviary and tree top viewing tower.
-The start of the hike can be accessed from Tari Road (Pukeatua) on the southern side of Maungatautari New Zealand, off Arapuni Road opposite the Pukeatua school.
+The start of the hike can be accessed from Tari Road (Pukeatua) on the southern side of Maungatautari, off Arapuni Road opposite the Pukeatua school.

 Viewing Tower, Rata Loop Track, New Zealand